January 2019, Kjell Hedström

 - Add the lemongrass, garlic, onion and ginger.
 Stir for a few minutes until you can smell the ginger and lemongrass.

-- Add and stir together coconut milk, chicken stock with cinnamon sticks, nutmeg, chili flakes and curry.
+- Add and stir together coconut milk, chicken stock, the additional cup of water and cinnamon sticks, nutmeg, chili flakes and curry.
 Add bay leaves.

 - Let the curry simmer with the lid on but leave a small crack for evaporation and sauce reductions.